-With Christmas right around the corner, if you're like me, you still have a few gifts to get!
+Christmas is right around the corner and if you're like me, you still have a few gifts to get!
 Last-minute shoppers, never fear, a gift-giving list for globetrotters is here!

 Gifts for World Travelers